mapbuh/min.waf/README.md

 1. Can be used with nginx with proxy_pass
 2. Can be used to read access.log in real time
 3. Can read external list of IP addresses to ban at the moment they make request
+4. Support whitelisting triggers: when authorized access is detected to certain url (HTTP status 200), the requester address is added to whitelist for that certain vhost

 ## Prerequisites